-Sedimentation rates at Site 1208 average 42.4 m/m.y. from the Holocene to upper lower Pliocene (0 to 3.82 Ma), 22.3 m/m.y. from the upper lower Pliocene to the lower upper Miocene (3.82 to 8.28 Ma), then decrease to 5.9 m/m.y. in the lower upper Miocene to upper lower Miocene (8.28 to 18.2 Ma).
-The rates in the upper Miocene to Holocene are far higher than typical pelagic sedimentation.
+Sedimentation rates at Site 1208 averaged 42.4 m/m.y. from the Holocene to late early Pliocene (0 to 3.82 Ma), 22.3 m/m.y. from the late early Pliocene to the early late Miocene (3.82 Ma to 8.28 Ma), then decreased to 5.9 m/m.y. in the early late Miocene to late early Miocene (8.28 to 18.2 Ma).
+The rates in the late Miocene to Holocene are far higher than typical pelagic sedimentation.
 The detrital clay and silt component of the sediment may have been derived by eolian transport.
-However, we suspect that a large component of the sediment must have been delivered by bottom currents.
-A number of recent ODP legs have targeted sediment drifts for high-resolution paleoceanographic investigation.
+However, a large component of the sediment drifts for high-resolution paleoceanographic investigation.
 These include Leg 162 in the Iceland Basin and Norwegian-Greenland Sea and Leg 172 on the Blake-Bahama Outer Ridge and Bermuda Rise.
 The Site 1208 sedimentation rates, although significant, are not as high as the rates in the majority of these sites.

 Sedimentation rates in the lower Pliocene to Holocene interval are more or less constant.
-Sedimentation rates in contemporaneous intervals at sites drilled during Leg 145 in the North Pacific peaked in the Pliocene and decreased above this interval (Barron et al., 1995).
-The Pliocene peak, which is considerably higher than rates at Site 1208, is associated with a massive flux of diatoms, the so-called "diatom dump."
+Sedimentation rates in contemporaneous intervals at sites drilled during Leg 145 in the North Pacific peak in the Pliocene and decrease above this interval (Barron et al., 1995).
+The Pliocene peak, which is considerably higher than rates at Site 1208, is associated with a massive flux of diatoms, the socalled "diatom dump."